Dental Implants

 The cost depends on the specific care required — single-tooth implants, multi-tooth implants, and full-arch All-on-X cases differ significantly in scope.
 We provide a clear understanding of the cost of your care at the conclusion of your consultation appointment, before you leave the office.
 We also offer financing options including CareCredit and our in-house Membership Savings Plan.

-Why is technology-guided implant placement better than placement without guidance?
+Why is robotically guided implant placement better than freehand placement?

-Both surgical guides and robotic guidance produce significantly more accurate implant placement than freehand surgery.
-They also help protect critical anatomical structures throughout the procedure.
+Robotic guidance produces significantly more accurate implant placement than freehand surgery, and it helps protect critical anatomical structures throughout the procedure.
 Better placement contributes to better long-term outcomes.
+Robotic guidance is our standard of care for every dental implant we place.

-Every implant journey starts the same way — a conversation and a 3D scan.
+Every implant journey starts the same way, with a conversation and a 3D scan.
 We will walk through your options honestly, with no pressure, and you will have a clear treatment plan and cost information before you leave the consultation.